Cape Cod Tide Chart

 Water disappears quickly, leaving miles and miles of sandflats and tide pools.

-Unfortunately, every couple years we hear of someone who walked out too far on the flats - and couldn't make it back to dry land quickly enough when the tide started to come in.
+Unfortunately, every couple years we hear of someone who walked out too far on the flats and couldn't make it back to dry land quickly enough when the tide started to come in.

 Boaters

-- Boats can't float on sand.
+1. Boats can't float on sand.

-- Rocks hide.
+2. Rocks hide.

-- Trucks sink.
+3. Trucks sink.

 Of course, it's no secret that boats can't float on sand.

-That's why I'm mind-boggled when people run their boat aground on a sandbar, then they say: "Where did that come from?
+That's why I'm mind-boggled when people run their boat aground on a sandbar, and then they say: "Where did that come from?
 It wasn't there an hour ago."

 Actually, the sand bar was there an hour ago.
 Just deeper.

-and closer to the bottom of your boat.
+As the waters recede, the sandbar gets closer to the surface - and closer to the bottom of your boat.

 Oops!
-Time to pay the nice tow boat captain!
+Time to pay the nice tow boat captain.

 Shoulda checked that Cape Cod tides chart ...